import sys

 [0.6384]])

-a = torch.rand(1, 3)
+= torch.rand(1, 3)

-b = torch.rand(3, 1)
+a = torch.rand(3, 1)

-a + b # broadcasting betweean a 1 x 3 and 3 x 1 tensor
++ b # broadcasting betweean a 1 x 3 and 3 x 1 tensor a

 tensor([[0.9794, 1.4947, 0.7680],